ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 Dashboard configurations may differ depending on how you launch Ray Clusters (e.g., local Ray Cluster v.s.
 KubeRay).
 Integrations with Prometheus and Grafana are optional for enhanced Dashboard experience.

 :::{note}
-Ray Dashboard is only intended for interactive development and debugging because the Dashboard UI and the underlying data are not accessible after Clusters are terminated.
-For production monitoring and debugging, users should rely on [persisted logs](../cluster/kubernetes/user-guides/logging.md), [persisted metrics](./metrics.md), [persisted Ray states](../ray-observability/user-guides/cli-sdk.rst), and other observability tools.
+Ray Dashboard is useful for interactive development and debugging because when clusters terminate, the dashboard UI and the underlying data are no longer accessible.
+For production monitoring and debugging, you should rely on [persisted logs](../cluster/kubernetes/user-guides/persist-kuberay-custom-resource-logs.md), [persisted metrics](./metrics.md), [persisted Ray states](../ray-observability/user-guides/cli-sdk.rst), and other observability tools.
 :::

 ## Changing the Ray Dashboard port